mcgougho/lmFScreen-paper/README.md

 # lmFScreen-paper

-This repository contains R scripts to reproduce all figures for the “Valid F‑screening in Linear Regression” paper, using a frozen snapshot of the **lmFScreen** package.
+This repository contains R scripts to reproduce all figures for the paper ["Valid F-screening in linear regression"](https://arxiv.org/abs/2505.23113), using a frozen snapshot of the **lmFScreen** package.

 ---